Mike’s record of progress

 HELPING HOBOKEN REACH ITS POTENTIAL

 Mike understands investing in the arts is essential in building a diverse community.
 He sponsored legislation to bring a responsible public mural program to Hoboken, is working to activate underutilized spaces as canvases for local artists to beautify the community while maintaining the character of each neighborhood.
 Mike has spearheaded a plan to bring small businesses and pop up shops to dormant kiosks at Pier A Park.
-He’s actively engaged with public and private entities to bring a European-style market to the Hoboken Terminal.
+He’s actively engaged with public and private entities to soon bring a European-style market to the Hoboken Terminal.